spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 Sweet!
 That's the index page rendering out all the posts!

-I'll now concentrate on creating the `src/routes/posts/[slug].svelte` file so clicking the link on the index page will take you to the that post.
+I'll now concentrate on creating the `src/routes/posts/[slug].svelte` file so clicking the link on the index page will take you to that post.

 ## Passing GraphQL variables